Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/010_boms.en.md

 {{< tabs >}}
 {{% tab title="Inference (recommended)" %}}

 BOMnipotent uses name and version to identify a BOM.
-It tries to infer these from the provided CycloneDX JSON fields metadata.component.name and metadata.component.version.
+It tries to infer these from the provided CycloneDX JSON fields "metadata.component.name" and "metadata.component.version".
 However, according to the [CycloneDX specification](https://cyclonedx.org/docs/1.6/json/#metadata_component), the metadata.component field is optional.

-If no version is specified, BOMnipotent instead uses the date of metadata.timestamp, if available.
+If no version is specified, BOMnipotent instead uses the date of "metadata.timestamp", if available.

-To avoid any complications, it is recommended that you specify a name and version when generating the BOM, as is shown in the [Syft tutorial](/environment/syft).
+To avoid any complications, it is recommended that you specify a name and version when generating the BOM, as is shown in the [Syft tutorial](/integration/syft).

 {{% /tab %}}
 {{% tab title="Overwriting (not particularly recommended)" %}}